PatSvedberg/gameversity-react/README.md

 * Then add a key named CLIENT_ORIGIN_DEV
 * The key is the Gitpod preview link (*remove trailing slash*)
 * Back in you react app install axios with `npm install axios`
-* In you `src` folder, createa api folder with a file called `axiosDefaults.js` inside it
+* In you `src` folder, create api folder with a file called `axiosDefaults.js` inside it
 * Inside it add:
 ```
 import axios from "axios";